amitgajbhiye/biencoder_concept_property/README.md

 	- `input_data_type` - Type of the embddings to generate.
 		- `concept` : for concept embeddings.
 The input file must be a file with each concept in one line.
 		- `property` : for property embeddings.
 The input file must be a file with each property in one line.
 		- `concept_and_property` : for the concept and property embeddings.
-The input file must be a with each concept and property in one line, separated bt tab.
+The input file must file with each concept and associated property, one per line, separated by tab.

 ## Training Methodology